 The ICC is committed to ensure this code remains relevant in a dynamic legal, social and technological environment.
 It will regularly review the application of this ICC Code and its principles regarding specific techniques, technologies, products and issues.
 Where appropriate it will issue further interpretive statements, guidance or frameworks.

-General Provisions - Articles
+General Provisions on advertising and marketing communications

 Article 1 – Basic principles